Have you been asking yourself, what is window jamb? If yes, and you’re planning on hiring a window installer, this comprehensive read is for you.

 Obviously, if you don’t know the answer to the question, what are window jambs, and you always outsource specialized work like this, get a window installation contractor right from the start.
 You’ll have to pay more than if you did it yourself, but it’ll take less time, and you can be sure of the quality of the work—provided you investigate reputable window installers.

-Cleaning window jambs are a little bit finicky because you have to get to the exterior of your house so you can reach small, sharp corners and around locking mechanisms.
+Hence, you can prolong the window jambs by cleaning them.
+Cleaning these jambs is a little bit finicky because you have to get to the exterior of your house so you can reach small, sharp corners and around locking mechanisms.
 However, the steps to follow are easy.

 - Vacuum each jamb to get rid of loose debris, including dirt on window screens and the sill.